forfudan/MojoMiji/src/docs/basic/functions.md

 The mutability of the arguments is defined by several keywords, namely, `read`, `mut`, `owned` and `out`.
 I will also call them "mutability modifiers" in this Miji.
 Let's discuss them one by one.

-:::warning Arguments in Mojo vs Rust
+::: warning Arguments in Mojo vs Rust

 The arguments in Mojo are very different from those in Rust.